-[Note: This contract is subject to the Unfair Terms in Consumer Contracts Regulations 1999.
+[This contract is subject to the Unfair Terms in Consumer Contracts Regulations 1999.
 It should be noted that terms which are not individually negotiated may be regarded as unfair if unbalanced to the detriment of the consumer.
 If the terms have been drafted in advance, such as in this instance, they will always be considered as not having been individually negotiated and, if challenged, it is for you to show that they were.]

-To client, setting out terms of appointment SW/99 This letter should not be used where the client is a consumer
+To client, setting out terms of appointment SW/99 or C-Con-07-A (a) This letter should not be used where the client is a consumer